Acute Seizures and Status Epilepticus in Infants and Children - Paediatric Intensive Care Unit, Leeds Children’s Hospital

 - Follow initial APLS treatment algorithm (appendix 1)

-- *In children with known epilepsy check if there is an emergency care plan* specific to the child on PPM+ or held by their parent/carer.
+- *In children with known epilepsy check if there is a personalised emergency care plan* specific to the child on PPM+ or held by their parent/carer.
 Ask if they are already on levetiracetam, phenytoin or phenobarbitone, as this will influence the choice of drugs given.

 - Treat hypoglycaemia

-- If giving phenytoin monitor for hypotension and cardiac arrythmias
+- If giving phenytoin use correct giving set, monitor for hypotension and cardiac arrythmias

 - Do basic investigations (section 7)